-§ 9.
+§ 7.
 Medical Inspection of School Children.

-- 1. General.-Medical inspection of school children is carried out in all the States.
-Medical staffs have been organized, and in some States travelling clinics have been established to deal with dental and ocular defects. - 2.
-New South Wales.-A complete system of medical inspection of school children came into operation in this State in 1913.
+1. General.-Medical inspection of school children is carried out in all the States.
+Medical staffs have been organized, and in some States travelling clinics have been established to deal with dental and ocular defects.

+2. New South Wales.-A complete system of medical inspection of school children came into operation in this State in 1913.
 The scheme includes, in country districts, the medical examination of every child at least twice during the usual period of school attendance (6-14 years).
 In the metropolitan area, the scheme provides for the full medical examination of all children in first and sixth classes, and the review of children in other classes who have been found defective in previous years.
 Parents are notified of the defects found, and urged to have them treated.
 In the metropolitan area, these notices are reinforced by "follow up" work of school nurses, who also arrange hospital and clinic treatment in many cases.

-In 1938 the staff comprised 19 medical officers (including a psychiatrist for the Child Guidance Clinic, and an oculist), 18 dental officers, 8 dental assistants, 12 school nurses, 1 psychologist, 1 social worker and 6 clerical officers.
-Eight medical officers were engaged in country districts, and 9 in the metropolitan area, and of the 18 travelling dental clinics (8 of which were each staffed by a dental officer and dental assistant), 9 were engaged in metropolitan schools and 9 in country districts.
+In 1939 the staff comprised 21 medical officers (including 2 psychiatrists for the Child Guidance Clinic, and 3 oculists), 18 dental officers, 8 dental assistants, 10 school nurses, 2 psychologists, 2 social workers and 6 clerical officers.
+Nine medical officers were engaged in country districts, and 9 in the metropolitan area, and of the 18 travelling dental clinics (8 of which were each staffed by a dental officer and dental assistant), 9 were engaged in metropolitan schools and 9 in country districts.
 One of the metropolitan officers was also engaged half-time at the clinic attached to the Out-patients' Department of the Royal Alexandra Hospital for Children.